 Any employee who engages in harassment or sexual harassment shall be subject to disciplinary action, up to and including discharge.

-Harassment includes, but is not limited to, verbal abuse, threats, physical assault and/or battery based on race, color, sex, sexual orientation, gender identity, religion, ancestry or national origin, age, genetic information, or disability.
+Harassment includes, but is not limited to, verbal abuse, threats, physical assault and/or battery based on race (including traits associated with race involving hair texture, Afro hairstyles and protective hairstyles such as braids, twists and locks), color, sex, sexual orientation, gender identity, religion, ancestry or national origin, age, genetic information, or disability.
 Under the Maine Civil Rights Act, violence or threats of violence against a person or their property based on their sexual orientation are also illegal.

 Sexual harassment is addressed under federal and state laws and regulations.
 The scope and definitions of sexual harassment under these laws differ, as described below.

 Title IX Sexual Harassment

 Under the federal Title IX regulations, sexual harassment includes the following conduct on the basis of sex which takes place within the context of the Cape Elizabeth School Department’s education programs and activities:

 “Quid pro quo” sexual harassment by a school employee: Conditioning a school aid, benefit or service (such as a promotion or favorable evaluation) on an individual’s participation in unwelcome sexual conduct;

 “Hostile environment” sexual harassment: Unwelcome conduct based on sex that a reasonable person would determine is so severe, pervasive, and objectively offensive that it effectively denies an individual’s equal access to the Cape Elizabeth School Department’s education programs and activities; or